sunfounder/Sunfounder_Snappy_APP/README.md

 	 $ cd /tmp
 	 $ sudo snappy install --allow-unauthenticated sunfounder_0.0.3_armhf.snap

-After install the app, you can get a directory named sunfounder under /apps/
+After install the app, you can get a directory named sunfounder under /apps/,and you can enter the directory of /apps/sunfounder/0.03/bin to run the app.

 ----------------------------------------------------------------------------
 #### Contact us: